KarajMiglani-DataScientist/GenAI-RAG-Q-n-A-chatbot/High Level Document(HLD).md

 **#Project Name: GenAI-RAG-Q-n-A-chatbot App**

-1. Overview
+#1.
+Overview

-RAG Fusion Q&A App is an AI-powered Retrieval-Augmented Generation (RAG) system that allows users to ask questions based on different input sources (text, PDFs, DOCX, links) and receive AI-generated answers.
+GenAI-RAG-Q-n-A-chatbot App is an AI-powered Retrieval-Augmented Generation (RAG) system that allows users to ask questions based on different input sources (text, PDFs, DOCX, links) and receive AI-generated answers.
 It integrates FAISS for vector search, Hugging Face LLMs for text generation, and Streamlit for UI.

-2. System Architecture
+#2.
+System Architecture

 a) Input Sources